 Why are there missing or incorrect publications in my profile?
 How can I correct this?

 - UCSF Profiles uses a complex mix of names, institution, and manually entered publication information to find your publications in PubMed's repository.
-Unfortunately, there is no easy way to exactly match all articles in PubMed with complete precision and accuracy.
+Unfortunately, there is no easy way to exactly match all articles in PubMed to UCSF authors with complete precision and accuracy.
 The algorithm used to find articles from PubMed attempts to minimize the number of publications incorrectly added to a profile; however, this method may result in some missing or incorrectly listed publications.

 How frequently are the data in UCSF Profiles updated?

 - Changes made to your primary campus information via your HR representative, such as names, degrees, and contact information, are automatically updated once a week.

 - Publications are added from PubMed weekly.
 MeSH terms and other publication data are updated monthly.